Nerdyvedi/GSOC-Opencv-matting/alphagan-matting/README.md

 ### Architecture ###

 #### Generator ####
 A decoder encoder based architecture is used.

-This implementation is based on the implementation of Encode decoder architecture used in Deep image matting paper.
+Encoder is the same as ResNet50 minus the last 2 layers.The implementation of decoder is based on the implementation decoder architecture used in Deep image matting paper.

 #### Discriminator ####
 The discriminator used here is the PatchGAN discriminator.
 The implementation here is inspired from the implementation of CycleGAN